frockett/Console-ShiftTracker/README.md

 ## Comments
 - While this is just a simple project meant for learning about APIs and practicing the repository pattern, all are welcome to use this as a template for an ASP.net API or any other purpose you can think of.

+## Credit
+This project was originally forked from the [C# Academy repo](https://github.com/TheCSharpAcademy/CodeReviews.Console.ShiftsLogger).
+It has been reuploaded to its own independent repo because the fork contained other students' versions of the project.
+Shout out to Pablo for making such a great resource!